kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Pure Multi-chain.md

 ---
-Description: Splitting a single blockchain into multiple blockchains naively.
+description: Splitting a single blockchain into multiple blockchains naively.
 ---

 Then, drawing upon the [[Introduction - Why Scaling Matters#Sequential Blockchains]] analogy of seeing the entire validator set as a single-threaded CPU, we can build our first [[Sharding|sharded]] blockchain design: